AndrewArnitaCap/bookstore-backend/README.md

 ## Steps to run the back-end application:
 - Using Maven plugin in IntelliJ command line: mvn spring-boot:run
 - Using IntelliJ run button on the top right, make sure you select BookstoreBackendApplication java class is selected
   - then click on the green play button

 ## Authentication using Basic Authentication:
 - Basic Authentication is a method of securing HTTP requests through a special header: "Authorization: Basic 'credentials'"
 - Steps needed for Authentication:
-    - Run you spring boot application
-    - Wait till your application is ready
+  - Run you spring boot application and wait till your application is ready
   - Navigate to this URL: **http://localhost:8080/api/login**:
-    - It will prompt you with a login screen to enter username and password, but ince you didn't create a user in the DB, you cannot login, so:
+  - It will prompt you with a login screen to enter username and password, but since you didn't create a user in the DB, you cannot login, so:
-    - to create a user:
+  - **To create a user**:
   1. Open Postman
   2. Create a new POST request and enter this URL **http://localhost:8080/api/register/user**
   3. Click on the Body tab > Raw > JSON, and add preferred  username and password that are neither NULL nor BLANK, e.g:
      `{
      "username": "kata",
      "password": "backend"
      }`
   5. Click on Send
-    6. You should get as response: the JSON object: userId, username and the hashed password
+  6. You should get as response back with status code 201 `CREATED` with the JSON object: userId, username and the hashed password
   7. Now, to check the user in the DB:
   8. Navigate in your browser to this URL: **http://localhost:8080/api/h2-console**
   8. You will be prompted with the login screen again, but now you can add the credentials of the user you just created
   9. After logging in, the h2 console will appear and request you to login, add the following fields:
     10. JDBC URL: **jdbc:h2:mem:bookstoredb**
     11. User Name: **sa**
     12. Password: **super**
     13. Click Connect
     14. You can then click on the USERS table and check the user you just created!

 ##  Test API endpoints in Postman
-I will a POST example to demonstrate how to be authorized to test the API (the same thing applies to the other endpoints as well)
+I will use a POST example to demonstrate how to be authorized to test the API (the same thing applies to the other endpoints as well)
-First, run you spring boot application by selecting BookstoreBackendApplication and clicking the run button, and wait till your application loads
+First, run you spring boot application by selecting BookstoreBackendApplication and clicking the run button, and wait till your application loads.
 ### Steps to test POST request to create a book:
 1. Open Postman
 2. **Follow the Authentication steps mentioned earlier to create a user**